hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 **Shadowing Rules**

- It is possible to declare an identifier with block-scope even if the same identifier has already been declared with module-scope within the same symbol space.
-In this case, the block-scope declaration will take precedence over the module-scope declaration within the region where the block-scope declaration is in scope.
-However, if two identifiers with the same name are declared with overlapping block-scope within the same symbol space, it will result in a compile error.
+You can use the same identifier name for both block-scope and module-scope within the same symbol space.
+Within the block-scope region, it'll take priority over the module-scope.
+But watch out!
+If you declare two same-named identifiers with overlapping block-scope in the same symbol space, you'll get a compile error.

  {{<balcode "3 4 5 7 9 11 16 17 18">}}
 import ballerina/io;